-For drinkers who can’t bring themselves to trust a generations-old product, it is indeed possible to approximate the taste and smell of bottled aromatic bitters by making or faking them at home.
-That’s a labor-intensive process, and success is far from guaranteed.
+For DIY-ers who can’t bring themselves to trust a generations-old product, it is indeed possible to approximate the taste and smell of bottled aromatic bitters by making or faking them at home.
+That’s a labor-intensive process, though, and success is far from guaranteed.

 A few quick-and-dirty bitters substitute recipes call for grinding and soaking ingredients in a neutral alcohol.
 The resulting substance might technically contain ingredients that also appear in commercially produced bitters, but cocktails mixed with this off-the-cuff elixir won’t taste right and the aromatic profile will be off.

 This is because making real aromatic bitters takes time; the longer the plant material macerates in the alcohol, the more flavorful and complex the result.
 Most serious bitters recipes recommend a minimum of two to eight weeks, but DIY tincture aficionados often let their concoctions sit for six months or more.
 That’s a good bit longer than it would take for a bottle of high-quality aromatic bitters or Proof Syrup to arrive on your doorstep.
 It’s ages longer than a trip to the grocery store to pick up a bottle of Angostura, which is available in nearly every supermarket in America.
 Ultimately, the fact that there is no substitute for bitters really is as much a practical reality as a matter of taste.